LogPTR: Variable-Aware Log Parsing with Pointer Network: Abstract

 \section{Abstract}

 Due to the sheer size of software logs, developers rely on automated log analysis.
 Log parsing, which parses semi-structured logs into a structured format, is a prerequisite of automated log analysis.
-However, existing log parsers are unsatisfactory when applied in practice because: 1) they ignore categories of variables, and 2) have poor generalization ability.
-To address the limitations of existing approaches, we propose LogPTR, the first end-to-end variable-aware log parser that can extract the static and dynamic parts in logs, and further identify the categories of variables.
-The key of LogPTR is using pointer network to copy words from the log message.
-We have performed extensive experiments on 16 public log datasets and the results show that LogPTR outperforms state-of-the-art log parsers both on general log parsing that extracts the log template and variable-aware log parsing that further identifies the category of variables.
+However, existing log parsers are unsatisfactory when applied in practice because they 1) ignore categories of variables, and 2) need labor-intensive model tuning.
+To address these limitations, we propose LogPTR, a variable-aware log parser that can extract the static and dynamic parts in logs, and further identify categories of variables.
+The key of LogPTR is formulating log parsing as a text summarization problem and using a pointer mechanism to copy words from the log message and label tokens indicating categories of variables.
+The experimental results on widely-used benchmark datasets show that LogPTR outperforms state-of-the-art log parsers on both general log parsing that extracts log templates and variable-aware log parsing that further identifies categories of variables.